 Check the Costs

-All investment firms have fees for managing your investment portfolio, which depends pon whether your portfolio’s management is active or passive.
+Every investment company you come across will have fees for managing your investment portfolio.
+The fees vary between companies.
+However, most firms will also set varying fees based on whether your portfolio’s management is active or passive.

 Passive management focuses more on tracking a benchmark, which leads to fewer buy and sell transactions.
 Active management focuses on beating a benchmark, leading to more buy and sell transactions.